raijuninja/PowerSchool/PowerShell/Parse-PowerSchoolLogs/README.md

 	- Click on the file name to open it.
 	- Click the "Raw" button to view the raw file.
 	- You may receive a warning that the file is potentially harmful.
 This is a standard warning for script files.
 Confirm that you want to download the file.
 Click `Keep` to download the script file.
 	- **Unblock the file**: After downloading, right-click the file, select `Properties`, and check the `Unblock` option if it is present.
 This step may be necessary based on your execution policy settings.
+Or you could just copy the contents of my .ps1 file into your own .ps1 file - just make sure you name it the same

 Alternatively, you can clone the entire repository using Git: